Let’s talk respirators!

 Hardware stores don’t always have the best selection, but they can work well.

 If you ask 3M where to buy their products, they will direct you to industrial-supply stores.
 Many of these sell only in bulk, but some offer smaller packages, plus you may be able to split, say, a 12-pack with some friends.
-I currently buy my filters from Canadian industrial-supply store SPI Health and Safety, which is one of the ones 3M links to.
+I currently buy my filters from Canadian industrial-supply stores SPI Health and Safety and International Safety (depending on who’s got them cheaper at the moment), which are both stores that 3M links to.

 Anything else I should know?